edawson/sv-exercise-1/README.md

 # Overview

+This is a broad exercise intended to teach how to explore structural variant VCFs, work with germline and somatic SV / gene fusion databases, and get some practice using BASH commands to manipulate and annotate structural variant VCFs.

+It is expected that you won't do everything in this exercise!
+Instead, focus on getting through the first sections on getting the data and filtering it, then expanding on the exercise to ask your own interesting question.

 # Getting our data

 Reference: hg38 (Homo_sapiens_assembly38.fasta) (public link [here](https://r2-public-worker.atacama.workers.dev/references/Homo_sapiens_assembly38.fasta.tar)).
 Note that you may already have this available on your machine / cluster.